Skip to content

 HTTP Server - (http(s)://{domain and sub domain}/{id}).

-logging.Logger instance to track log messages.
+`structlog.stdlib.BoundLogger` instance to log messages.
 Default logger with a IO-stream handler

-Serializer to be used for serializing and deserializing data - preferred is a JSON Serializer.
+Default serializer to be used for serializing and deserializing data.

 If not supplied, a `msgspec` based JSON Serializer is used.